ciscolevisama/Hand-Flapping-Detection/README.md

 ---

-## 🧭 Citation

-If you use this code, please cite:

-> Chen, S. (2025). *Temporal Modelling and Classification of Hand Flapping Form in Autism Spectrum Disorder.*
-> Master’s Dissertation, University of Malaya.

-and prior work:

-> Mohammed, H. A. (2023). *Hand Flapping Detection Using Pose Estimation.*
-> University of Malaya.

----

 ## 🪄 Acknowledgements

 This project extends the baseline framework of **Mohammed (2023)** and was supervised by **Dr. Zati Hakim Azizul Hasan**